DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-25-making-the-visa-sponsorship-questions-clearer.md

 ### Course details

-In the ‘Add course’ and edit course flows, we updated the visa sponsorship questions to make them more direct and specific.
+We updated the visa sponsorship questions in the ‘Add course’ and edit course flows to make them more direct and specific.

 #### Student visas